-Red hair is not their only shared trait; insatiable inquisitiveness leads to the young adventuress earning herself a broken ankle and getting lost in caves while there are close encounters with a fleet-footed lynx, an eagle, slippery frogs and a pack of mean-looking wolves.
+Red hair is not their only shared trait; insatiable inquisitiveness leads to the young adventuress breaking her ankle and getting lost in caves whilst there are close encounters with a fleet-footed lynx, an eagle, a chorus of slippery frogs and a pack of mean-looking wolves.

 But as the bond between them grows stronger, the girl mistakes companionship for ownership.
 Her efforts to turn 'Lily' into a pet inevitably end in tears.
 (Note to parents: keep a hanky handy.)

 Seamlessly blending fairytale landscapes with a little digital cunning, Jacquet and cinematographer Gérard Simon capture and create some truly lovely images, from face-like tree trunks to fox-play in the moonlight.

 Five foxes were used to play Lily and though anthropomorphism often descends into cutesiness, the range of emotions they convey is uncanny.

 Perhaps a shade too long to hold the youngest viewers in permanent thrall, this is a family film in the truest sense - only the grouchiest bear won't find something to like.

 Hunt it out.